rcifw/cnda-help/Containers/xnat_file_reports.md

 These commands are available and rely on the *xnat/xnat_file_reports* image:

 ### Dump Project
 This operates at the project level.
+It dumps DICOM metadata from files in the project (per scope) the Container Service build folder.
+You can download the build folder and review the output after the container completes the process.
 The user specifies values for Scope and Output Format.

 * Scope: The user will select one of
   * all: Review all files in the project.